Gold trading at Rs 52,640 per 10 grams, silver selling at Rs 61,700 per kg

 -

-Gold prices rose during Sunday's early trade by Rs 60 with ten grams of 22-carat gold trading at Rs 48,260, as compared to yesterday's close price, according to the GoodReturns website.
-Silver prices remained unchanged during the trade with 1 kg of silver selling at Rs 61,700.
+Gold prices remained unchanged during Monday's early trade with 10 grams of 22-carat gold trading at Rs 48,260, according to the GoodReturns website.
+Silver prices also remained unchanged as 1 kg of silver traded at Rs 61,700.

-The price of ten grams of 22-carat gold in Mumbai and Bengaluru was at par with the price of gold in Kolkata and Hyderabad, as the yellow metal was trading at Rs 48,260.
+The price of ten grams of 22-carat gold in Mumbai was at par with the price of gold in Kolkata and Hyderabad, as the yellow metal was trading at Rs 48,260.

-The price of ten grams of 24-carat gold in Mumbai and Bengaluru was at par with the price of gold in Kolkata and Hyderabad, as the precious metal was trading at Rs 52,640.
+The price of ten grams of 24-carat gold in Mumbai was at par with the price of gold in Kolkata and Hyderabad, as the precious metal was selling at Rs 52,640.

+US gold prices retreated on Monday from a three-month peak in the previous session, as the dollar and treasury yields edged higher after a top US central banker warned that the Federal Reserve was not softening its fight against inflation.

 The price of 1 kg of silver in Delhi, Mumbai, and Kolkata was Rs 61,700.

-The price of 1 kg of silver in Bengaluru, Hyderabad, and Chennai was Rs 67,500.
+The price of 1 kg of silver in Chennai, Bengaluru, and Hyderabad was Rs 67,700.

-Gold prices differ from one state to another based on factors such as making charges, demand, interest rates, taxes, etc.

 Subscribe to Business Standard Premium